Polypropylene and polyethylene: A brief introduction

 Learn more about the procedure in our free Application Note!

 This article is a detailed overview of the use of NIR spectroscopy as the ideal QC tool for the analysis of polypropylene and polyethylene.
-Future installments in this series will be dedicated to:
+Other installments in this series are dedicated to:

 For more information